drewcook/nodejs-masterclass/README.md

 - Stability: Testing over HTTP
 - Performance: performance hooks, cluster, and child processes modules
 - Loose Ends: HTTP2, VM, UDP, Net, `util`, and TLS modules

+## Run the application

+The only requirement is that your machine has a version of Node installed.
+You can download the LTS version [here](https://nodejs.org).
+You can run the application by downloading or cloning this repository code and running `node index.js`, or more simply `npm start`.